Miami Tribe of Oklahoma: Government

+Tribal programs

 Aatotankiki Myaamiaki is the Miami Nation quarterly newspaper.
 The tribe is in the process of building the Myaamia Complex, for the benefit of tribal elders, to house the food program and tribal library.

 Economic development

-In the interest of providing economic development for the community, the tribe created Miami Nation Enterprises, which oversees tribally owned companies.
+To provide economic development for the community, the tribe created Miami Nation Enterprises, which oversees tribally owned companies.
 These include Miami Business Services, which provides personnel, information technologies, and business supplies; Miami Designs, which provides graphic art and promotional materials; Miami Cineplex, a movie theater and arcade; and TSI Global Companies, a systems integrator with expertise in audiovisual systems, low voltage cabling, security and access control, as well as electrical contracting.
-Additionally the tribe owns one smokeshop and two casinos (Prairie Sun and Prairie Moon).
+Additionally, the tribe owns one smokeshop and two casinos (Prairie Sun and Prairie Moon).
 Their estimated annual tribal economic impact is $16,700,000.

 Culture

 The tribe holds an annual powwow late in June and a stomp dance every winter in late January.
 The Myaamia Center continues research directed by the Miami Tribe of Oklahoma to revitalize language and culture.